f10409/Medical-Foundation-Model-Evaluation/README.md

-## Overview: running the six-model evaluations
+## Overview: running the model evaluations
 Repository for evaluating medical foundation models.
-This repository contains the code and scripts to evaluate six different foundation models.
+This repository contains the code and scripts to evaluate eight different foundation models.
 Two subfolders contain model-specific evaluation pipelines:

 - `Ark+/` — evaluation scripts and assets for the Ark+ model evaluations.
 - `MedImageInsights/` — evaluation scripts and assets for the MedImageInsights model evaluations.